ecarrera-13/Enterprise-Endpoint-Monitoring-File-Integrity-Lab-with-Wazuh-SIEM-XDR/README.md

 PowerShell
 Restart-Service -Name wazuh-agent
-[Insert Screenshot: The Windows ossec.conf file open in a text editor, highlighting the newly added XML <directories> block]
+[Insert Screenshot: The Windows ossec.conf file open in a text editor, highlighting the newly added XML  block]

 Phase 5: Security Event Verification & FIM Logs
 To validate end-to-end functionality, a lifecycle file integrity test was performed directly on the Windows 11 workstation.